abstractionlair/www/conversations/index.md

 ## Topic Collections

-Consolidated conversations sized to fit into Claude conversation contexts.
+Here I've collected a much larger set of conversations, sorted by topic, and created one consolidated Markdown file for each.
+They are sized to fit within standard Claude context windows so Claude can summmarize them, evaluate them, or answer questions about them,

 - <a href="/conversations/CONSOLIDATED_transformer-architecture.md" download="CONSOLIDATED_transformer-architecture.md">Transformer Architecture</a>
 - <a href="/conversations/CONSOLIDATED_ai-architecture-advanced.md" download="CONSOLIDATED_ai-architecture-advanced.md">Advanced AI Architectures</a>